harness/developer-hub/docs/internal-developer-portal/whats-supported.md

 :::info

-Workflows in IDP use Harness Pipelines as Orchestrator, so any secret requirement in workflows for eg., write action in git providers, can be added by using the [third-party secret managers](https://developer.harness.io/docs/platform/secrets/secrets-management/harness-secret-manager-overview#using-third-party-secret-managers) enabled through [Delegates](https://developer.harness.io/docs/platform/secrets/secrets-management/harness-secret-manager-overview#harness-secret-management-process-overview).
+Workflows in IDP use Harness Pipelines as Orchestrator, so any secret requirement in workflows for e.g., write action in git providers, can be added by using the [third-party secret managers](https://developer.harness.io/docs/platform/secrets/secrets-management/harness-secret-manager-overview#using-third-party-secret-managers) enabled through [Delegates](https://developer.harness.io/docs/platform/secrets/secrets-management/harness-secret-manager-overview#harness-secret-management-process-overview).

 You can use Harness Secret Manager as well for the above described function.